1994 Northridge earthquake: Damage and fatalities

 Sixteen people were killed as a result of the collapse of the Northridge Meadows apartment complex.
 The Northridge Fashion Center and California State University, Northridge also sustained very heavy damage – most notably the collapse of parking structures.
 The earthquake also gained worldwide attention because of damage to the vast freeway network, which serves millions of commuters every day.
 The most notable was to the Santa Monica Freeway, Interstate 10, known as the busiest freeway in the United States, congesting nearby surface roads for three months while the freeway was repaired.
-Farther north, the Newhall Pass interchange of Interstate 5 (the Golden State Freeway) and State Route 14 (the Antelope Valley Freeway) collapsed as it had 23 years earlier in the 1971 Sylmar earthquake, even though it had been rebuilt with minor improvements to the structural components.
+Farther north, the Newhall Pass interchange of Interstate 5 (the Golden State Freeway) and State Route 14 (the Antelope Valley Freeway) collapsed as it had 23 years earlier in the 1971 San Fernando earthquake, even though it had been rebuilt with minor improvements to the structural components.
 LAPD motorcycle officer Clarence Wayne Dean died because of the collapse of the Newhall Pass interchange, falling 40 feet from the damaged connector from southbound 14 to southbound I-5.
 He likely did not realize until too late in the early morning darkness that the elevated roadway had collapsed.
 The rebuilt interchange was renamed in his honor a year later.